Hire in Croatia

 Compulsory primary health insurance covers the rights and obligations arising from basic health insurance according to Croatia’s principle of mutuality and solidarity.
 This is administered and executed by Croatian Institute for Health Insurance (HZZO).
 Employers pay contributions towards this basic state health insurance.

-Basic health insurance covers costs of general and urgent healthcare services, examinations, primary healthcare, treatment in case of workplace injury, profession-related illness, compensation for loss of pay during sick leave, parental leave and transportations costs linked to the use of health services.
+Basic health insurance covers costs of general and urgent healthcare services, examinations, primary healthcare, treatment in case of workplace injury, profession-related illness, compensation for loss of pay during sick leave, parental leave and transportation costs linked to the use of health services.
 Services not covered by basic health insurance are paid by the individual or are covered by voluntary health insurance.

 - Supplementary health and travel insurance plans